This tutorial explains how to perform Data Visualization, K-means Cluster Analysis, and Association Rule Mining using WEKA Explorer:

 Clustering Algorithms are unsupervised learning algorithms used to create groups of data with similar characteristics.
 It aggregates objects with similarities into groups and subgroups thus leading to the partitioning of datasets.
-Cluster analysis is the process of portioning of datasets into subsets.
+Cluster analysis is the process of portioning datasets into subsets.
 These subsets are called clusters and the set of clusters is called clustering.

-Cluster Analysis is used in many applications such as image recognition, pattern recognition, web search, and security, in business intelligence such as the grouping of customers with similar likings.
+Cluster Analysis is used in many applications such as image recognition, pattern recognition, web search, and security, and in business intelligence such as the grouping of customers with similar likings.

 What Is K-means Clustering

 K means clustering is the simplest clustering algorithm.
-In the K-Clustering algorithm, the dataset is partitioned into K-clusters.
+In the K-Clustering algorithm, the dataset is partitioned into K clusters.
 An objective function is used to find the quality of partitions so that similar objects are in one cluster and dissimilar objects in other groups.

 In this method, the centroid of a cluster is found to represent a cluster.
 The centroid is taken as the center of the cluster which is calculated as the mean value of points within the cluster.
 Now the quality of clustering is found by measuring the Euclidean distance between the point and center.
 This distance should be maximum.